CLIFTON BOARD OF EDUCATION

 2. Employees whose first day of employment shall be on or after July 1, 1997 shall be enrolled in either employee and/or dependent(s) Preferred Provider Organization (PPO).

-3. If employees whose first day of employment is on or after July 1, 1997 select medical coverage other than the PPO, available through the Board’s Health Insurance Provider, they shall pay for the difference in the cost of the premium between the PPO and the program selected.
+3. If employees whose first day of employment is on or after July 1, 1997 select medical coverage other than the PPO, available through the Board’s Health Insurance Provider, they shall pay for the difference in the cost of the premium between the PPO and the program selected for the first three years of employment.

-The Board shall pay the full premium for prescription insurance for each employee and dependent(s), subject to a $25.00 co-pay for brand name prescriptions and $15.00 co-pay for generic prescriptions.
+1. The Board shall pay the full premium for prescription insurance for each employee and dependent(s), subject to a $5.00 co-pay for brand name prescriptions and $1.00 co-pay for generic prescriptions.
+Effective July 1, 2003, the co-pay shall be $15.00 for brand name prescriptions and $10.00 or generic prescriptions.

 1. Preventive and Diagnostic 100%